 Embalmed and wrapped in cloth, the former queen of England was buried in St Mary’s Chapel in the castle grounds, with her chief mourner Lady Jane Grey, the later Tudor queen-that-wasn’t.
 Her fine marble tomb is still visible in the chapel, and is particularly poignant for its quiet, secluded location.

-Hever Castle.
-(Photo by: Prisma Bildagentur/UIG via Getty Images)
+Hever Castle, Anne Boleyn’s childhood home in Kent.
+(Photo by Prisma Bildagentur/UIG via Getty Images)

 Of all the Tudor queens, it is Anne Boleyn who captures the public imagination more than any other, a sophisticated, intelligent and captivating woman who compelled Henry VIII to famously break with Rome to obtain her hand in marriage.